-A portion of the cash to be used by Federal Realty to fund distributions comes from the taxable REIT subsidiaries through payment of dividends on the stock of such corporations held by Federal Realty.
+A portion of Federal Realty's income is earned through the taxable REIT subsidiaries.
 The taxable REIT subsidiaries are regular "C corporations" and thus pay federal, state and local income taxes on their net income at normal corporate rates.
 Furthermore, a taxable REIT subsidiary may be limited in its ability to deduct interest payments made to Federal Realty.
-Any federal, state or local income taxes that Federal Realty's taxable REIT subsidiaries are required to pay will reduce the amounts paid as dividends to Federal Realty and, thus, will reduce the cash available for distribution by Federal Realty to its shareholders.